• icon phone

 SIPs are designed to inculcate a disciplined investment habit and reduce the impact of market volatility.
 Here are some key features and benefits of SIPs

-• Dirham Cost Averaging: SIPs benefit from Dirham cost averaging, which means buying more units when prices are low and fewer units when prices are high.
+• Dollar Cost Averaging: SIPs benefit from Dollar cost averaging, which means buying more units when prices are low and fewer units when prices are high.
 This helps in averaging out the purchase cost over time.

 • Lower Initial Capital: SIPs require a lower initial investment compared to lump sum investments, making them accessible to a wider range of investors.